canada-ca/canada-ca.github.io/_posts/2019-11-15-micro-mission.md

 </style>

-By:
-Sandra Duchesne
+By:Sandra Duchesne,
-Communications advisor
+Communications advisor.
-Your colleague located in a regional metropolis
+Your colleague located in a regional metropolis.

 Have you seen micro-mission offers come along and wondered if it was worth it?
 My answer: definitely!
 Explanations.

 ## Background